digitalbricklayer/dubdub2com/content/project/an-example-project.md

 ---
-title: "An Example Project" # Title of the blog post.
+title: "An Example Project"
-date: 2022-09-08T13:27:03+01:00 # Date of project creation.
+date: 2022-09-08T13:27:03+01:00
-description: "Project description." # Description used for search engine.
+description: "An example project to help develop the project concept on the site."
 scale: "6mm"
 manufacturers: ["Baccus 6mm", "2D6"]
 started: 2022-09-08